andre-maree/Crony/README.md

 - Schedule a background timer trigger by HTTP posting a timer JSON object to this service.
 - There are two types of timers - timers set by CRON expression, and retry timers:
-    * CRON timers are eternally recurring and are created by HTTP posting a timer definition to the SetTimerByCRON endpoint.
+    * CRON timers can be eternally recurring and are created by HTTP posting a timer definition to the SetTimerByCRON endpoint.
     * Retry timers are not eternally recurring and will end when the maximum number of retries is reached.
 These are created by posting to the SetTimerByRetry endpoint.
 - Timers can be deleted by calling the DeleteTimer endpoint.
 - A webhook can be set to call when the timer event fires.
 The URL, headers, HTTP method, content, and retries can be set for the webhook call.